hummingbot/hummingbot-site/docs/exchanges/uniswap.md

 ## 👷 Maintenance

-* Release added: [0.34.0](/release-notes/0.34.0/) by CoinAlpha
+* TBA
 * Maintainer: CoinAlpha

-## 🔑 Connection
+## 🔑 Setup

-First, follow the instructions to install and run [Hummingbot Gateway](/protocols/gateway/).
+1. Follow the instructions to install and run [Hummingbot Gateway V2](/protocols/gateway/).

-Since this exchange is an Ethereum-based decentralized exchange (DEX), run `connect ethereum` in order to connect your Ethereum wallet.
-See [Ethereum](/protocols/ethereum) for more information.
+2. Run `gateway connect uniswap` and add your Ethereum wallet to Gateway V2 for trading on Uniswap.
+3. Run `create` to create an [AMM Arbitrage](/strategies/amm-arbitrage/) strategy between Uniswap and a different exchange.
+4. Run `start` to start the strategy, and you're trading!